matbelcao/sagrada-game/README.md

 This project aims to replicate the experience of playing Sagrada, a board game that obviously gets its name from Gaudi's Sagrada Familia, in which the players become master glassmakers and compete to create the most beautiful window (or the one that just gets them more points!).

-### The boring stuff
+### A little background

 The project is built around a simple client-server infrastructure, so that you can play with others without having to share a computer among four people.
 What you need to do is just setting up a server (one of your computers, you can still play the game on that too, of course), then connect all of you to the same server (more on that later on) by launching a client for each participants with the correct IP set (this should be the one of the machine used as a server).
 You will have to login with a username and a password (Notice: those will be deleted once you kill the server), then you'll be able to join a lobby of users that are waiting to begin to play.
 Once some time has passed or four people get in the lobby a new match can start.
-From now on you'll be playing Sagrada, with all it's rules written in pure code (and other magical stuff you don't really need to care about) so none of you can try to give new interpretations to the rules to cheat at it (😉😌).
+From now on you'll be playing Sagrada, with all it's rules written in pure code (and other magical stuff you don't really need to care about) so none of you can try to give new interpretations to the rules to cheat at it.

-### The even more boring stuff
+### technical stuff

 Here's a copy of the help messages you wuold get in while launching both client and server with invalid options:
 ##### Client